 (g) A hospice must have a discharge planning process that addresses the possibility that a client's condition might stabilize or otherwise change such that the client cannot continue to be certified as terminally ill.
 A client's discharge planning must include any necessary family counseling, client education or other services before the hospice discharges the client based on a decision by the hospice medical director or physician designee that the client is no longer terminally ill.

 §558.860.
-Provision of Drugs, Biologicals, Medical Supplies, and Durable Medical Equipment by a Hospice.
+Provision of Medical Supplies, and Durable Medical Equipment by a Hospice.

-(a) While a client is under hospice care, a hospice must provide medical supplies and appliances, durable medical equipment, and drugs and biologicals related to the palliation and management of the terminal illness and related conditions, as identified in the hospice plan of care.
+(a) While a client is under hospice care, a hospice must provide medical supplies and appliances, and durable medical equipment related to the palliation and management of the terminal illness and related conditions, as identified in the hospice plan of care.